amRon15/Space-Shooting-Webapp/README.md

 ## About the project:

-This is a school assignment of space shooting game where you control a spaceship and shoot down meteor.
+This is a space shooting game where you control a spaceship and shoot down meteor.

 ## Features: